xunilrj/sandbox/sources/webassembly/wasm.002.md

 To understand how the wiring between WASM and browser works, the important line is line 03.
 In this line we define a new function that needs to be imported and is typed as "type 1", which is defined in line 02 as a func that has one parameter of type i32, a normal integer of 32 bits.

-If we jump to and analyze the body of function $add on line 04 we will very easy understand how WebAssembly works.
-On this line, 04, we see that we define a function (func), named $add, it is of type 0 (defined on line 1), receives two parameters of type i32 and return another i32.
+If we jump to and analyze the body of function $add on line will be very easy to understand how WebAssembly works.
+On this line, 04, we see that we define a function (func), named $add, it is of type 0 (defined on line 1), that receives two parameters of type i32 and return another i32.

-Its first instruction (line 05) pushes onto the global stack the value 1 and calls the function $consoleLog (line 06).
+Its first instruction (line 05) we push onto the global stack the value 1 and we call the function $consoleLog (line 06).
 That is how you call functions on WASM.
-You put them on the stack and pop the result.
+You put their parameters on the stack and pop their results.
+In this case, no result is returned.

 After this we read our parameters (line 07, 08) and call the instruction i32.add (line 09), that will sum the first two values of the global stack and put the result back on the stack.
 Given that our return value is the sum we do not need to do anything to return it.